FraidOfWater/Exp-Image-Sorter/README.md

 # Simple-Image-Sorter Fork
-This is a fork of Simple-Image-Sorter by Legendsmith https://github.com/Legendsmith/Simple-Image-Sorter.
-If author reads this, feel free to merge this?
+This is a fork of Simple-Image-Sorter by Legendsmith https://github.com/Legendsmith/Simple-Image-Sorter. ~~If author reads this, feel free to merge this?~~

+To do:
+1. Do some testing.
+2. Offer final compiled version of this fork to author's releases page.

 # Sorts images into destinations #
 This fork is a hobby, it adds new features and other tweaks, and removes some others.
 Light experimenting with threading and optimization.
 Tried to make it very customizable!
 Now supports animations!